w181496/JUScorer/README.md

 # JUScorer

 ## What is this
-It is a crawler for the music game `Jubeat prop`
+It is a crawler and recorder for the music game `Jubeat prop`

 ## How to use
 Install Ruby, RubyGems, sqlite3, nokogiri, mechanize, colorize.